-DULUTH, MN - 2023 marks the 22nd year the One Book project has brought Northland communities together to celebrate reading.
-The One Book Northland committee is pleased to announce that this year's selected title is The Wolf’s Trail: An Ojibwe Story, Told by Wolves by local author Dr. Thomas D. Peacock.
+DULUTH, MN - 2024 marks the twenty-third year the One Book project has brought Northland communities together to celebrate reading.
+The One Book Northland committee is pleased to announce the selected title is Disability Visibility: First-Person Stories From the Twenty-First Century edited by Alice Wong.

-In 2023, the Duluth Public Library, along with the Cloquet Public Library, Superior Public Library, Two Harbors Public Library, Barnes & Noble, Bookstore at Fitger’s, UMD Kathryn A. Martin Library, Zenith Bookstore, and many other amazing businesses around the area will host events during the month of April.
-These events will be unique and deepen our understanding and connection to The Wolf’s Trail.
+In 2024, the Duluth Public Library, along with the Cloquet Public Library, Superior Public Library, Two Harbors Public Library, Barnes & Noble, Bookstore at Fitger’s, UMD Kathryn A. Martin Library, Zenith Bookstore, and many other amazing businesses around the area will host events during the month of April.
+These events will be unique and deepen our understanding and connection to Disability Visibility.

 Look for a complete program guide this spring at any of these locations: Duluth Public Library, Cloquet Public Library, Superior Public Library, Two Harbors Public Library, UMD Kathryn A. Martin Library, Bookstore at Fitger’s, Barnes & Noble, and Zenith Bookstore.

-The One Book Northland committee includes representatives from the community, Duluth Public Library, Cloquet Public Library, Superior Public Library, Two Harbors Public Library, University of Minnesota Duluth, the College of St. Scholastica, Superior Save the Kids, Barnes & Noble, Bookstore at Fitger’s, and Zenith Bookstore.
+The One Book Northland committee includes representatives from the community, Duluth Public Library (Link to catalog: https://rb.gy/2hmf5f ), Cloquet Public Library, Superior Public Library, Two Harbors Public Library, University of Minnesota Duluth, the College of St. Scholastica, UW Superior’s Jim Dan Hill Library, Fond Du Lac Tribal Community College, Superior Save the Kids, Barnes & Noble, Bookstore at Fitger’s, and Zenith Bookstore.

 Previous One Book Northland titles

 |The Wolf's Trail: An Ojibwe Story, Told by Wolves by Dr. Thomas Peacock